FelixBehne/katacoda-scenarios/apache-parquet/step3.md

 `%time pq.write_table(df_table, "historical_trips.parquet.gzip", compression="gzip")`{{execute}}

-It is noticeable that gzip takes significantly longer, almost 25 times.
+It is noticeable that gzip takes significantly longer.
 Let's see how this has affected the compression rate.<br>

 `sys.getsizeof(df)/os.path.getsize("historical_trips.parquet.gzip")`{{execute}}

 We can see a huge difference in the compression ratio.
-It seems like gzip is able to compress the data almost twice as much compared to snappy.
+It looks like, that gzip is able to compress files way more efficient.
+On the other hand, however, it takes way more time to compress a given file.